Fabric science

 Polyamides are waterproof and dry very quickly.

-Polyester describes a synthetic (micro) fibre which was developed as an alternative to silk The microfibre is very low-maintenance and durable.
+Polyester describes a synthetic (micro) fibre which was developed as an alternative to silk.
+The microfibre is very low-maintenance and durable.
+Polyester is often made from recycled material.

 Wool obtained exclusively from the shearing of living animals.
 It is regarded as a wool of particularly high quality.